arafatakhter505/quiz-crackerz/README.md

 Live website link: [www.google.com](www.google.com)

-## Project Description
+## Project Description:

-Markup:

 - This project is using tailwindcss framework.
-- This project is using tailwindcss framework.
-- This project is using tailwindcss framework.
+- This is a quiz playing website.
+- Click start practice button then play quiz.
+- Click eye button then show quiz right answer.